I am an avid gardener who loves sharing info on unique plants and how to grow them.

 - Keeping the humidity around 80% around the plant seemed to be ideal.

-While this may sound daunting at first, what this realistically translated to was sticking it in an eastward facing window in the basement, splashing a little bit of distilled water into the pot a couple times a week, and otherwise not thinking about it or touching it at all.
+While this may sound daunting at first, what this realistically translated to was sticking it in an eastward-facing window in the basement, splashing a little bit of distilled water into the pot a couple of times a week, and otherwise not thinking about it or touching it at all.
 It seems that with a "picky plant" like Dracula lotax, less is more.
-I haven't even given it any fertilizer in nearly five months and when I do after the flower drops, it will be very dilute.
+I haven't even given it any fertilizer in nearly five months, and when I do after the flower drops, it will be very dilute.